deepskystacker/DSS/Installers/README.txt

 12. Always use the Qt Widgets based File Dialog for consistency and also so that (e.g.) both .cr2 and .CR2 files are found with a file filter that specifies *.cr2

-13. Add capability to produce "Contour Plots" of FWHM and "Star Circularity" for an image.
+13. Add the capability to produce "Contour Plots" of FWHM and "Star Eccentricity" for an image.
     If the image has been registered, right click on the row with the image information in the list of images and select "Star Quality Chart".
-Note that this takes a while (about a minute or so) to produce the chart.
 This may be useful to assess issues such as camera tilt.
+    Please note that it can take a while (about a minute or so) to produce the chart.

+    To make effective use of this I suggest using an image with an even distribution of similarly bright stars.
+    It may help to register the image using a manually selected star detection threshold so that a fairly large number of stars are detected (perhaps in the high hundreds).

+14. Add a display of the colour of the pixel under the mouse pointer.

 Changes for DeepSkyStacker 6.1.0
 ================================